siyuan-bruce/siyuan-bruce.github.io/homepage.md

 - Google Cloud Platform Big Date and Machine Learning Fundamentals

 ## 📩 **Contact**
-I am interested in working with you in any interesting topic.
+I am open in working on any interesting topics related to blockchain, AI and quantum computing.
 Please feel free to contact me if you have any questions or suggestions.
 - Email: siyuan.jin@connect.ust.hk
 - Wechat: siyuan-bruce
 - [Linkedin](https://www.linkedin.com/in/si-yuan-bruce-jin/)